bowman2001/perplexdoc/content/news/dark-mode/index.md

 {.p-first}
 <!--more-->

 The dark mode includes a dark page background and light text colors as usual.
-It also reduces the overall brightness of text and images.
+It also reduces the overall brightness and changes the color theme of the code highlighting.

-Unfortunately, it’s not easy to change the colors of Hugo’s chroma highlighter.
-I left the code highlighting untouched for now.